 Brand consultancy Theory House representative, Jim Cusson said, “Shifting to national buyers can certainly deliver cost savings to Whole Foods, but at what price to the soul of the banner?”

 When customers walk into Target Corp.
-(NYSE:TGTC), Wal-Mart Stores Inc. (NYSE:WMTC) or even The Kroger Co.
+(NYSE:TGTD), Wal-Mart Stores Inc. (NYSE:WMTD) or even The Kroger Co.
 (NYSE:KRC), they are generally more concerned about prices than about products they can’t find elsewhere.
 For Whole Foods, the opposite is true.

 In fact, a recent survey by Kantar Retail found that 25% of Whole Foods shoppers visited the chain for items they couldn’t find anywhere else.
 When Wal-Mart shoppers were quizzed, only 3% said exclusivity was a top reason for shopping there.